Compost. Revolutionized.

 Collection day

 The night before pick-up day, place the tote in a good spot for the driver that's different from your trash and recycling pick-up area.
-If you have empty Refillery containers, place them next to the tote.
+If you have empty Refillery containers, place them next to the tote(s).

-When the driver arrives, the tote will be dumped in the trailer.
-Then it will be washed out and left to dry.
+When the driver arrives, the tote(s) will be dumped in the trailer.
+Then it will be rinse out and compost starter will be added to the bottom of the fresh tote.
 If you have a Refillery delivery, the driver will leave it in your preferred spot.

 Earn rewards